Connect Jira, on-prem or cloud, with all of your tools to help scale DevOps

 Why Integrate Jira?

-Integrating Jira with other tools ensures engineers can spend their time on doing the work that creates value for the business, instead of the busy work required to keep tools and colleagues in sync.
+Integrating Jira with other Jira instances or with other tools ensures engineers can spend their time on doing the work that creates value for the business, instead of the busy work required to keep tools and colleagues in sync.

 A good integration means: